feranco/feranco.github.io/_posts/20-05-2018-dynamic-programming.md

 A Dynamic Programming solution is usually based on one (or more) starting state and a recurrent formula linking a new state to the previously found ones.
 So the first step is to find a state for which an optimal solution is already defined and that can be used to find an optimal solution for the next state.
 In this context, a state is a way to describe a sub-solution for the problem.
 For the House Robber example, a state could be the solution for an array of length l where l≤N. A smaller state than state l would be the solution for an array of length i, where i<l.
 The starting state is the solution for an empty array: 0.

 ## Recursively define the value of an optimal solution.

+The second step is to find a recurrent formula computing an optimal solution for a state in terms of the optimal solution of smaller states.
+Such a formula can be defined by carefully analyzing the problem to be solved.
+In the case of House Robber problem, it can be observed that a generic array element i an be part or not be part of an optimal solution.
+If i is part of an optimal solution, the previous element i-1 cannot be part of an optimal solution and the solution for an array of length i is given by the value of the array element i plus an optimal solution of an array of length i-2.
+If i is not part of an optimal solution, the previous element i-1 can be part of an optimal solution and the solution for an array of length i is given by

 {% highlight cpp %}
 int rob_helper(vector<int>& nums, vector<int>& dp, int idx) {